 If we agree to work together, sessions last 50 minutes and are at the same time each week.
 I aim to give you the freedom to explore what is happening so that you and I together can come to an understanding of what is troubling you.
 In your counselling sessions you may want to talk about something currently happening in your life, feelings, memories, relationships, images or dreams.
 Really, anything that comes to mind.
 We may find links to your past that illuminate difficulties in your present, freeing you to make more conscious choices in the future.
 Through coming to understand and know yourself better, you may develop greater inner strength, enhancing your sense of wellbeing and enabling you to better face life's challenges.

-My fee for the initial session is £65 (London Bridge £85).
-Fees are discussed together during the initial consultation before any commitment to ongoing therapy is made and may be reviewed during the therapy to reflect changing circumstances.
-If you are unable to afford the full fee, I may be able to offer reduced-fee daytime sessions at my Bromley practice.
+My fee for the initial session is £70 (London Bridge £85).
+Fees for ongoing sessions will be arranged during the initial consultation and depend on location and session time.
+In some instances, I may be able to take account of circumstances.
 I am a registered provider with the following insurers: Aviva, AXA PPP Healthcare and Vitality Health.